Visit our Operating Hours page for more information about the hours for these exhibits throughout the year.

 Begin your visit at Market Mills, home of the National Park Visitor Center, where you can make reservations for tours, explore exhibits, visit the Children's Corner, browse our bookstore, and view the award-winning multi-image video program, "Lowell: The Industrial Revelation".
 Also on view by request is "Lowell Blues," a film by Henry Ferrini about author Jack Kerouac and his native city.
 General information on area lodging, cultural institutions, and dining is also available.
 246 Market Street, Lowell, MA.
-Limited free parking is available.
+Free parking is available at 304 Dutton Street.

 Boott Cotton Mills Museum

 Also at the museum, shop at the museum store for a large selection of mill-related books, cloth from our weave room, books for kids, and other mill-related items.

 Mill Girls and Immigrants Exhibit